Digital Transformation in Banking & Financial Services in 2026

 What is Digital Transformation in Financial Services?

-Digital transformation in financial services involves more than just adopting new technologies.
-It requires rethinking how systems, data, and experiences connect across the organization.
-This includes integrating existing systems through APIs, automating workflows, and using AI, big data, and cloud technologies to improve experiences and efficiency throughout the customer lifecycle.
+Digital transformation in financial services is about more than new technology.
+It means rethinking how systems, data, and experiences connect across the organization: integrating existing systems through APIs, automating workflows, and applying AI, big data, and cloud to improve experiences and efficiency across the customer lifecycle.

-Technology leaders who manage years of legacy systems, often gained through mergers and acquisitions, face the challenge of connecting established core platforms to modern digital capabilities.
-They need to do this without interrupting the financial transactions and operations that clients, employees, and regulators depend on.
+Technology leaders who have inherited years of legacy systems, often through mergers and acquisitions, have to connect those core platforms to modern digital capabilities, and do it without interrupting the transactions and operations that clients, employees, and regulators rely on.
 Explore how Liferay's financial services platform is designed specifically for this challenge.

-In 2026, the focus has shifted from simple digitization.
-Leading institutions are developing anticipatory systems: AI that can handle end-to-end workflows like real-time forecasting and fraud detection with minimal human input.
-These platforms can predict customer needs before they arise instead of only reacting to them.
-This is not a one-time project but an ongoing ability that grows with the business.
+In 2026, the goal has moved past simple digitization.
+Leading institutions are building anticipatory systems: AI that runs end-to-end workflows like real-time forecasting and fraud detection with little human input, and predicts what customers need before they ask instead of just reacting.
+That capability grows with the business; it is not a box you tick once.

-According to McKinsey, only 30% of banks have successfully carried out their digital transformation strategies.
-The main reasons for these failures are not mainly about technology; they relate to decision-making.
+According to McKinsey, only 30% of banks have pulled off their digital transformation strategies.
+Most of the failures come down to decision-making rather than technology.

 Key issues include: